arunbiju969/Arvos/README.md

 **iPhone:**
 - iPhone 12 Pro or newer (for LiDAR)
-- iOS 17.0+
+- iOS 16.0+ (iOS 18+ for gRPC)
-- Same WiFi network as computer
+- Same WiFi network as computer (or Bluetooth for BLE)

 **Computer:**
 - Any OS with Python 3.8+ or modern browser
-- Same WiFi network as iPhone
+- Same WiFi network as iPhone (for Wi-Fi protocols)
-- Firewall allows port 8765
+- Firewall allows selected protocol port

 **Apple Watch (optional):**
 - Apple Watch Series 6 or newer (watchOS 9.0+)